 How can any merchant give you “free” shipping?
 Answer: They don’t.
 What they do is reduce service or pass on costs in some other way

-All the ‘free shipping’ offers have created the impression that all shipping should be free, but when you are comparing ground (slow) and express(overnight) the shipping is not in the same class.
-When you ship a package using an overnight service it is sent by express air carrier and that is not cheap.
-In an age when the airlines are charging $50 to check luggage, the un-discounted rate for sending a package cross country is about the same.
-If you ship a lot of packages (like we do) you get a discount from the base rates, but past a certain point there are no more discounts from the carriers.
-At the end of the day they need to make a buck!
+All the ‘free shipping offers have created the impression that all shipping should be free, but when you are comparing ground (slow) and express(overnight) the shipping is not in the same class.
+When you ship a package using an overnight service it is sent by the express air carrier and that is not cheap.
+In an age when airlines are charging $50 to check luggage, the un-discounted rate for sending a package cross country is about the same.
+If you ship a lot of packages (like we do) you get a discount from the base rates, but past a certain point, there are no more discounts from the carriers.
+At the end of the day, they need to make a buck!

 The word FREE usually means you’ll be getting something for nothing, but is that the case here?
-Based on my years experience, most of the time the answer is NO. So you can see that ‘free shipping’ really’ is not free someone always pays the UPS, FedEx, or Post Office bill.
+Based on my year’s experience, most of the time the answer is NO. So you can see that ‘free shipping’ really’ is not free someone always pays the UPS, FedEx, or Post Office bill.

 Fantastic service!
 I used to travel to the Boson location and always struggled with traffic and bad service.
 I did a quick Google search and came up with Neighborhood Parcel FedEx service point.
 I used them for 3 years now and I am happy to endorse them for service and always having the best FedEx rates.
 Why would anyone pay retail rates at FedEx.com when they can use this company and support local businesses?